dkgv/pour/README.md

 pour new <app>
 ```

-This will initialize a new app with the following structure:
+This initializes a new app with the following structure:

 ```
 <app>/